GurudasKarale/ML/xor_neural_network/README.md

 ![Image of feed](https://github.com/MohitK22/xor_neural_network/blob/master/img/den.JPG)

-5) We are almost done, only thing remaining is to apply the technique to update the weights, and here we are using gradient descent ,although there are other techniques also available like rmsprop, adamGD etc.
+5) We are almost done, only thing remaining is to apply the technique to update the weights, and here we are using gradient descent ,although there are other multiple other techniques also available like rmsprop, adamGD etc to do the same.

 ![Image of gradient](https://github.com/MohitK22/xor_neural_network/blob/master/img/gradient.JPG)